Internet Marketing: Are You Pushing Or Pulling?

 Email marketing is a good example.
 If your email subject line is strong your open rate (how many people open your message) will be high.
 If you use a weak subject line your email will be ignored.
 When it comes to email marketing always remember that the subject line of the email is your headline for the ad.

 Push marketing usually creates response MUCH faster than pull marketing because you are proactively sending your message.
 You choose how, when, and how often prospective customers see your selling message.
+After you get the customers I recommend to use software that will help to manage your customers, check out alternatives to Salesforce.

 PULL MARKETING is that type of marketing where your ad lives in one spot and is seen by many people.
 The ad is never “sent” to anyone but rather placed on sites where you hope your audience is searching.